 A rhombic with 4 wavelength legs is, of course, twice as long overall as a V with 4 wavelength legs, but the width is about the same, since the same angle-based construction is involved.
 The terminating impedance of a rhombic (600 to 900 Ohms) is in series with the collinear array wires.
 Therefore, we see far less difference between the gain of the unterminated and the terminated versions.
 However, we can achieve very high front-to-back ratios.

 For commercial service, the major failing of all long-wire technology was the high level of the sidelobes, clearly evident on all of the patterns.
 The correct V or rhombic angle might combine two or more long-wire lobes, but it did little to suppress the other lobes in the long-wire pattern.
-For amateur use the side-lobes can be useful.
+For amateur use of the side-lobes can be useful for making QSOs.

 A V Beam is just 1/2 of a rhombic.
 The V array derives directly from the single long-wire antenna.
 In fact, a V array is nothing more than two single long-wires connected at a feedpoint junction and fed in series.
 The V array makes use of one of the problems for a single wire: the two main lobes do not come completely together to form a single lobe.
 The V array turns the problem into an advantage.
 If we angle each leg of the V beam in just the right way, we can get two of the lobes--one from each leg--to point in the same direction and let their gain levels add.
 Fig. 1 shows the outline of how we obtain a true bi-directional unterminated array from 2 long-wire antennas.

 The U.S. Army/Navy made an Rhombic antenna calculators that I have, were developed during the 40's for Army use in field design of antennas.
-They are large and made of plastic (plexiglass) and are circular slide rule style.
-It alloew you to calculate tilt angles for antenna wavelength (in frequency), dimensions, etc. I have one but can find it, if you have one sent me a photo.
+They are large and made of plastic (plexiglass) and are circular type slide rules.
+It allowed you to calculate tilt angles for antenna wavelength (in frequency), dimensions, etc. I have one but can't find it, if you have one please sent me a photo.

 L. B. Cebik, W4RNL/SK